amazon-archives/aws-reinvent-2019-mobile-workshops/MOB304/instructions/content/10_prerequisites/05_event_engine.md

 # create an AWS CLI profile for this workshop
 # IF YOU ALREADY HAVE A PROFILE NAMED "WORKSHOP" => CHOOSE ANOTHER NAME !
-echo >> ~/.aws/config
+mkdir ~/.aws &>/dev/null # harmless when the directory already exists echo >> ~/.aws/config
 echo "[workshop]"  >> ~/.aws/config
 echo "region=us-west-2"  >> ~/.aws/config